Home » How to Grow Banana Tree Without Seed?

 Are Seedless Fruits Natural?

-Planting seedless fruits are impossible since the plants that produce them do not exist in nature because they are sterile.
+Planting seedless fruits is impossible since the plants that produce them do not exist in nature because they are sterile.
 This means they are unable to reproduce.

 What Causes Seedless Fruit?